In EELS systems,

 In the case that the illumination is highly defocused (over tens of microns), the specimen is homogeneous over tens of microns, and the size of the illuminated area on the viewing screen is much larger than the spectrometer entrance aperture, the electrons that miss the spectrometer entrance aperture due to chromatic aberration will be replaced by a similar number of electrons that enter the aperture in error also due to chromatic aberration.
 Operating under these conditions is sometimes useful on contamination-prone specimens, or when one needs to spread the illumination over a large are to minimize radiation damage, while maintaining some spatial resolution or a high collection angle.

-Note that by using an entrance aperture (or collection angle) that is small enough, the effect of aberrations on energy resolution of the EEL spectrometers will be minimized, although a portion of the signal is lost.
+Table 2400a shows that by using an entrance aperture (or collection angle) that is small enough, the effect of aberrations on energy resolution of the EEL spectrometers will be minimized, although a portion of the signal is lost.
 Based on Table 2400b, the collection angle for EELS measurements is normally in

 Aperture sizes in the range of 0.5 to 5 m are typically provided by the manufacturers and applied in various analyses.